-I’m a graduate of Bowling Green State University, currently residing in Columbus, OH with my wife Kim and my dog Shelby.
+I’m a graduate of Bowling Green State University, currently residing in Columbus, OH with my wife Kim and our dog Shelby.
 During my junior year of college, I started a video internship at Sea Lion Studio, a local media production shop, that soon turned into a full-time job.

 It was at Sea Lion that I first learned the powerful combination of PHP, MySQL, and standards-compliant XHTML and CSS markup.
 Updating a range of client sites (and building a few from the ground up) gave me the opportunity to hone my skills, try out new techniques, and learn from previous developers’ accomplishments and defeats.